cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     ```

 This causes the library task to be dispatched and started at
 available workers, where it remains running.
-Immeidately after
+Immediately after
 installing the library, you may submit `FunctionCall` tasks
 that invoke the library and functions by name: